AyloSrd/signals-for-react/README.md

   )
 }
 ```
-When we need the current value of a signal we should by default call `signal.valie` in order to prevent any unnecessary re-rende; calling `signal.sub()` inside the hook will in fact subscribe and hence expose it to re-renders on value change.
+When we need to access the current value of a signal inside a hook, it is generally recommended to call `signal.value` by default.
+This approach helps prevent any unnecessary re-renders of your component.

+In fact, if you call `signal.sub()` inside the hook, it will subscribe to the signal, which means that your component will be re-rendered whenever the value of the signal changes.
 ### useDerived
 `useDerived` is the signal's equivalent of `useMemo`.
 It takes a callback function and an array of signals dependencies as parameters; whenever any of the signals updates, it'll run the function and store its return value in a readonly signal;

-The readonly signals works exaclty as a normal signal or satellite, except you cannot assign any value to it; using `signal.value` as a setter will, in fact, throw error;
+The readonly signals works exaclty as a normal signal or satellite, except we cannot assign any value to it; using `signal.value` as a setter will, in fact, throw an error;

 ```tsx
 function ValidatedForm() {